 Lutheran Hospital, which is recognized nationally for its care of stroke patients, is a primary stroke center.
 According to The Joint Commission, which bestows this designation, primary stroke certification is the Gold Seal of Approval™ for quality and safety.
 The center is recertified every three years.

-- 24/7 neurologist and neurosurgeon coverage
+- 24/7 neurologist and neurosurgeon coverage with telemedicine capability

 - 24/7 access to radiology, laboratory and pharmacy services